As the name suggests, Giving Tuesday is all about giving.

 It’s nice, though, whatever it is.
 Those who really need it often find themselves on the receiving end of an unexpected but very welcome pick-me-up, which is obviously awesome.

-It also makes being human less embarrassing.
+It also makes being human a little less embarrassing.
 Because let’s face it, we spend so much time making a mess of stuff, it’s nice to know we have it in us to do some good, as well.

 How to Get Involved on Giving Tuesday